Color blindness means your eye doesn't see color the way it should.

 - Tritanopia: Also known as blue-yellow color blindness, you have no blue cone cells.
 Blue looks green, and yellow looks light gray or violet.
 It’s extremely rare.

 Complete Color Blindness

 Also called monochromacy, you don’t see any color at all and your vision may not be as clear.

 - Cone monochromacy: It happens when 2 of your 3 cone cell photopigments -- red, green, or blue -- don’t work.
 When only one type of cone works, it’s hard to tell one color from another.
 And if one of your faulty cones is blue, your vision may not be as sharp, you may be nearsighted, and you may have uncontrollable eye movements -- a condition known as nystagmus.

 - Rod monochromacy: Also known as achromatopsia, it’s the most severe form of color blindness.
 None of your cone cells have photopigments that work.
 As a result, the world appears to you in black, white, and gray.
 Bright light may hurt your eyes, and you may have uncontrollable eye movement (nystagmus).

 Does Color Blindness Cause Other Health Problems?

-If you think you have a problem with color vision, you should schedule an appointment with an eye doctor right away.
-The doctor will be able to tell you whether you are seeing colors properly and what to do if you are not.
+If you think you have a problem with color vision, talk to your eye doctor right away.
+They can tell you if you’re seeing colors properly and what to do if you aren't.